mechPenSketch/hide_workspace/README.md

 ### Caution
 * Plugin "Hide 2D" should always be included in your project as the rest are extended from it.
 * If you are collaboring with others in different roles, add "project.godot" to your `.gitignore` file or your plugins' status will clash with your teammates'.
-Be aware of other changes to the Project's Setting, though.
+Be aware of other changes to the Project Settings, though.

 ## Author
 * mechPenSketch